 Difference between Intermarket Analysis and Other Types of Market Analysis

 Intermarket analysis differentiates itself from other forms of analysis, like Technical or Fundamental analysis, by its multi-dimensional approach.
-While the other forms of analysis primarily focus on specific security, intermarket analysis incorporates a broader terrain by simultaneously examining multiple markets.
-For instance, where fundamental analysis focuses on macroeconomic indicators, and technical analysis relies heavily on past market data and chart patterns within a single market, intermarket analysis looks to draw correlations and anticipate movements between several different markets.
+While the other forms of analysis primarily focus on a specific security, Intermarket analysis incorporates a broader terrain by simultaneously examining multiple markets.
+For instance, where fundamental analysis focuses on macroeconomic indicators, and technical analysis relies heavily on past market data and chart patterns within a single market, Intermarket analysis looks to draw correlations and anticipate movements between several different markets.

 With the advancement in technology, numerous tools aid in conducting intermarket analysis.
 These include charts, correlation matrices, and relative strength indicators.
 For instance, correlation matrices help to identify and study the relationship between different currency pairs or asset classes over time.
 On the other hand, relative strength indicators can help traders understand the momentum of a specific currency pair relative to others.